nrkno/nodecache-as-promised/README.md

   })
 ```

-Get an item from the cache, and fill the cache with data returned by promise using config (on cache MISS, ie. stale or cold cache).
+Using parameters `config` and `fnReturningPromise` - the function with either fetch a value from cache or provided promise if the cache is stale or cold.
+The promise will set the cache key if ran.

 ```js
 cache.get('myKey', options, () => promise)